INTRODUCTION TO REMOTE SENSING & BASIC OPERATION

 PRESENTATION

-Remote Sensing, also known as Teledetection, is the process of acquiring information about an object or area without physical contact, typically by using sensors on satellites, aircraft or drones.
+The Remote Sensing, also known as Teledetection, is the process of acquiring information about an object or area without physical contact, typically by using sensors on satellites, aircraft or drones.
 It involves detecting and measuring energy reflected or emitted by the object or area, and then analyzing the data to understand its characteristics.

 TOPICS